Faith of the Fallen

 Faith of the Fallen is the sixth book in Terry Goodkind's epic fantasy series The Sword of Truth.
+It was published in 2000 by Tor Books and preceded by the Soul of the Fire.

-Plot introduction
+Plot

 The Imperial Order continues to bring an undesired war upon the New World.
 Its mission is to enslave the world in a system in which no human being can aspire to anything more than mediocrity.
 Meanwhile, Richard, Cara and Kahlan return to Westland.
 Richard believes that if he leads the armies of the New World directly into a confrontation with the armies of the Imperial Order, he will lose the battle and the New World will fall prey to the grasp of death and slavery.

 Kahlan is nursed back to health after a brutal beating she received at the hands of Anderith's messengers at the end of the last book, Soul of the Fire.
 Just as she achieves her recovery, Nicci, a long time slave of Jagang and the Imperial Order, arrives to take Richard away.

 Kahlan and Cara pack their things and decide to return to the D'Haran armies.
 There they, too, will battle with the Imperial Order.